Threats to Galaxiids

 (e.g. removal of aquatic macrophytes)

 7. Gold mining

 One of the main troubles for Otago galaxiids is trout.
-They are almost never found together in streams because for more than a century, trout has out-competed native fish in competitions for food or habitat (or simply by eating them).
+They are almost never found together in streams because for more than a century, trout have out-competed native fish for food or habitat (or simply eaten them).